Save 15% on your first in-app purchase! Register for an account.

 Product Description

-With the use of dry aging bags, you can now bring this ancient technique into your own home or restaurant.
-These bags create a vacuum-sealed environment that mimics a traditional aging environment, allowing you to enjoy the benefits of dry aging without the need for a specialized aging room.
+With the use of dry age bags, this ancient technique can be applied in your own home or restaurant.
+Dry age meat bags create a vacuum sealed environment that mimics a traditional dry aging environment, allowing you to enjoy the benefits of the process without the need for specialized dry aging equipment.
 Simply trim excess fat from the meat, place it in the bag, remove any excess air, and seal it tightly.
 Then, place the bag in the refrigerator and allow the meat to age for the recommended time period.

 FAQs